 Our student journalists create their own stories, delivering articles of quite different types.
 Written pieces are submitted for Alchemy, STS’s annual magazine that reaches more over 1,000 readers, especially teachers.
 They interview, investigate, discover, write, and re-write.
 They are challenged to edit articles to fit for length, focus, and audience.
 They are challenged to locate images and supporting materials, too.
-You’ll see the results in our next issue of Alchemy.
+You’ll see the results in Alchemy.

 Was it worth it?